 Below is the resulting scale type.

-Keep in mind that note positions expressed as integer frequency ratios are just a matter of convenience for readers acquainted with western musicology.
+Remember that note positions expressed as whole-number frequency ratios are only a matter of convenience for readers familiar with western musicology.
 It would be more appropriate to follow the Indian convention of counting intervals in numbers of shruti-s.
-In this example, the interval between “sa” and “ma” raised from 9 shruti-s (perfect fourth) to 11 shruti-s (tritone).
+In this example, the interval between 'sa' and 'ma' is increased from 9 shruti-s (perfect fourth) to 11 shruti-s (tritone).

 In his 1982 paper (p.
-39-41) Arnold connected his classification of scale types with the traditional list of jāti-s, the “ancestors of ragas” described in Sangita Ratnakara of Śārṅgadeva (Shringy & Sharma, 1978).
+39-41) Arnold linked his classification of scale types to the traditional list of jāti-s, the "ancestors of ragas" described in Sangita Ratnakara of Śārṅgadeva (Shringy & Sharma, 1978).
 Seven jāti-s are cited (p.
-41), each of them being derived from a murcchana of Ma-grama on one of its shuddha swara-s (basic notes).
+41), each of them being derived from a murcchana of the Ma-grama on one of its shuddha swara-s (basic notes).

-Every jāti is assigned a note of tension release (nyasa swara).
+Every jāti is associated with a note of relaxation (nyasa swara).
 In contemporary ragas, the nyasa swara is often found at the end of a phrase or a set of phrases.
-In Arnold’s interpretation, the same should define the murcchana from which the melodic type (jāti) is born.
-Since, in fact, the names of the shuddha jatis are tied to their nyasa swaras, this too suggests that they should be tied to the murcchanas belonging from those nyasa swaras (Arnold 1982 p.
+In Arnold's interpretation, the same should define the murcchana from which the melodic type (jāti) is born.
+Since the names of the shuddha jatis are in fact tied to their nyasa swaras, this also suggests that they should be tied to the murcchanas belonging to those nyasa swaras (Arnold 1982 p.
 40).

-In other publications (notably Arnold & Bel 1985), Arnold used the cycle of 12 chromatic scales to suggest that enharmonic positions of the notes might express tensions or release states bound to the changing ambience of the circadian cycle, thereby providing an explanation of performance times assigned to traditional ragas.
-Low enharmonic positions would be associated with darkness and higher ones with day light.
-In this way, ragas constructed with the aid of the Sa murcchana of Ma-grama chromatic scale (all low positions, step 1) might be interpreted near midnight whereas the ones mixing low and high positions (step 7) would carry the tensions of sunrise and sunset.
-Their succession is a cycle because, in the table shown above, it is possible to jump from step 12 to step 1 by lowering all note positions by one shruti.
-This circularity is implied by the process named sadja-sadharana in musicological literature (Shringy & Sharma 1978).
+In other publications (notably Arnold & Bel 1985), Arnold used the cycle of 12 chromatic scales to suggest that the enharmonic positions of the notes could express states of tension or release linked to the changing ambience of the circadian cycle, thereby providing an explanation for the performance times assigned to traditional ragas.
+Low enharmonic positions would be associated with darkness and higher ones with daylight.
+Thus, ragas constructed using the Sa murcchana of the Ma-grama chromatic scale (all low positions, step 1) could be interpreted as being near midnight, while those that mix low and high positions (step 7) would carry the tensions of sunrise and sunset.
+Their sequence is a cycle because in the table above it is possible to jump from step 12 to step 1 by lowering all note positions by one shruti.
+This circularity is implied by the process called sadja-sadharana in musicological literature (Shringy & Sharma 1978).

-A list of 85 ragas with performance times predicted by the model is available in Arnold & Bel (1985).
-This hypothesis is indeed interesting — and it does hold for many well-known ragas — but we never found time to embark on a survey of musicians’ statements about performance times that might have assessed its validity.
+A list of 85 ragas with performance times predicted by the model can be found in Arnold & Bel (1985).
+This hypothesis is indeed interesting — and it does hold for many well-known ragas — but we have never found the time to undertake a survey of musicians' statements about performance times which might have assessed its validity.

 Practice

-Given scale types stored in the “-cs.raga” Csound resource file, Bol Processor + Csound can be used to check the validity of scales by playing melodies of ragas they are supposed to embody.
-It is also interesting to use these scales in musical genres unrelated with North Indian raga and distort them in any imaginable direction…
+Given scale types stored in the "-to.raga" tonality resource file, the Bol Processor can be used to check the validity of scales by playing melodies of ragas they are supposed to embody.
+It is also interesting to use these scales in musical genres unrelated with North Indian raga and "distort" them in every conceivable direction…

 Choice of a raga

-We will take the challenge of matching one among the four “todi” scales with two real performances of raga Todi.
+We will take up the challenge of matching one of the four "todi" scales with two real performances of raga Todi.

 Miyan ki todi is presently the most important raga of the Todi family and therefore often simply referred to as Todi […], or sometimes Shuddh Todi.
 Like Miyan ki malhar it is supposed to be a creation of Miyan Tansen (d.
 1589).
 This is very unlikely, however, since the scale of Todi at the time of Tansen was that of modern Bhairavi (S R G M P D N), and the name Miyan ki todi first appears in 19th century literature on music.